Advanced Techniques for Custom Auto-Responders

 Combining Custom and Default Properties

-You can mix and match custom parameters (like :videoId) with default properties for maximum flexibility:
+You can mix custom parameters (like :videoId) with default properties for maximum flexibility.

 Detect URL: